 Prepared queries, by default, resolve the query in the local datacenter first.
 They don't support querying KV store features, and do work with ACLs.
 Prepared query config/templates are maintained consistently in Raft and are executed on the servers.

-»Consul Connect and Multiple Datacenters
+»Consul Connect service mesh and multiple datacenters

-In situations where directly connecting your datacenters is not posible due to things like overlapping IP ranges, multiple cloud providers, etc. Mesh Gateways can be deployed to provide connectivity for Connect traffic between datacenters.
+In situations where directly connecting your datacenters is not possible due to things like overlapping IP ranges, multiple cloud providers, etc. Mesh Gateways can be deployed to provide connectivity for Connect traffic between datacenters.

-Consul Connect supports multi-datacenter connections and replicates intentions.
+Consul Connect service mesh supports multi-datacenter connections and replicates intentions.
 Mesh gateways utilize the Server Name Indication (SNI) extension of the TLS protocol.
 This allows WAN federated DCs to provide connections from source and destination proxies in any DC.

 LAN gossip occurs between all agents in a single datacenter with each agent sending a periodic probe to random agents from its member list.
 Both client and server agents participate in the gossip.
 The initial probe is sent over UDP every second.
 If a node fails to acknowledge within